Coronavirus CLE Rule Changes

 Meet your full requirements with PLI’s distance learning programs approved for credit for Nebraska.

-New Hampshire: The Supreme Court of New Hampshire previously issued an order to extend the deadline to file the certification of NHMCLE compliance for the July 1, 2019 to June 30, 2020 reporting year to September 1, 2020.
+New Hampshire (Expired): The Supreme Court of New Hampshire had issued an order to extend the deadline to file the certification of NHMCLE compliance for the July 1, 2019 to June 30, 2020 reporting year to September 1, 2020.

-New Mexico: The Supreme Court of New Mexico previously issued an order dated March 27, 2020 that as a result of the COVID-19 public health emergency, deadlines for bar dues and MCLE delinquency and administrative suspension processes were extended by 30 days.
+New Mexico (Expired): The Supreme Court of New Mexico had issued an order dated March 27, 2020 that as a result of the COVID-19 public health emergency, deadlines for bar dues and MCLE delinquency and administrative suspension processes were extended by 30 days.

-Please note the following conditions of this one-time accommodation:
+Please note the following conditions of the one-time accommodation:

 1.)
 Suspension of the distance learning cap were applied to 2020 CLE deadlines and the standard cap of six (6) hours earned through this delivery method will resume with 2021 annual compliance deadlines.